svenkreiss/databench/docs/frontend.rst

-This is section contains an overview of techniques and best practices that can be used on the frontend, followed by a short overview of the frontend API and a subsection on generic UI elements (buttons, sliders, etc).
+This is section contains an overview of techniques and best practices that can be used on the frontend, followed by a short overview of the frontend API and a section on UI elements (buttons, text boxes, sliders, etc).

 .. _frontend-overview: